Updated through May 11, 2019

-2019 (Columbus): Luis Argudo has made one regular-season appearance in 2019.
+2019 (Columbus): Luis Argudo has made three regular-season appearances in 2019.
 He made his 2019 Crew SC debut when he came in as a substitute for Artur in the 65th minute during a road contest against the Philadelphia Union (March 23).
+He made a substitute appearance in the 81st minute during a road contest against the Houston Dynamo (April 27), coming into the match for Ricardo Clark.
+Argudo made a substitute appearance in the 75th minute during a road contest against D.C.
+Unites (May 4), coming into the match for Hector Jimenez.

 2018 (Columbus): Luis Argudo made 18 regular-season appearances (two starts as a central attacking midfielder and four starts as a left midfielder) for Crew SC this season.
 He made substitute appearances on the road against Toronto FC (March 3), at home against the Montreal Impact (March 10) and on the road against the Philadelphia Union (March 17).
 Against Vancouver Whitecaps FC (March 31), Argudo returned to the pitch in a substitute appearance, coming in for Cristian Martinez.
 Argudo did not make an appearance in matches from a road match against the Chicago Fire (April 7) to a road match against D.C.
 United (April 14) after being listed as out with a left knee injury.
 He missed a home contest against the New England Revolution (April 21) after being listed as questionable with a left knee injury.
 Argudo made his first start of the season in a home match against the Philadelphia Union (May 9) as a central attacking midfielder, and he returned to the starting lineup in a road match against the New England Revolution (May 19) as a left midfielder.
 He came on a substitute for Cristian Martinez in the 64th minute of a home match against Atlanta United FC (June 13).
 Argudo returned to the starting lineup in consecutive matches from a road match against Los Angeles FC (June 23) to a road match against the LA Galaxy (July 7).
 In that span, he also made a substitute appearance in an international friendly at home against Costa Rican side Deportivo Saprissa (July 3).
 Argudo also made a substitute appearance against New York City FC (July 14) in MLS regular-season action.
 He returned to the starting lineup in a home match against Orlando City SC (July 21).
 Argudo made a substitute appearances in a road match against Atlanta United FC (August 19), in a home match against New York City FC (September 1) and in a road match against the Portland Timbers (September 19).
 Argudo made one appearance (one start at central attacking midfielder) for Crew SC in the Audi 2018 MLS Cup Playoffs.
 He started in an Eastern Conference Semifinals home match against the New York Red Bulls (November 4).
 Argudo made one appearance (one start as a central midfielder) in a 2018 Lamar Hunt U.S. Open Cup Fourth Round home match against the Chicago Fire (June 6), registering an assist in the 114th minute.